markw31415/PrayerLabyrinth2/README.md

 add more cool things to look at: buildings, Vatican

+test prayerlabyrinth in VR - not sure if I should do gaming laptop or gaming PC desktop

 add UI to select "on rails" or "you move"; choice between rosary and stations of the cross; find big book of Don Monette recordings

 add posts with pix of public domain stations of cross